Qiskit/qiskit/docs/how_to/use_qasm2.rst

 This guide shows you how to import and export quantum circuits using the ``QASM 2.0`` program.

-QASM 2.0 stands for Quantum Assembly Language version 2.0, which is a programming language used to represent universal quantum computing based on the circuit model.
+QASM 2.0 is short for Quantum Assembly Language version 2.0.
+It's a programming language specifically designed for representing universal quantum computing using the circuit model.

 You can find more in its repository `OpenQASM 2.0 <https://github.com/openqasm/openqasm/tree/OpenQASM2.x>`_.

 Design a quantum circuit
 ==============================

-Build a 4 qubits quantum circuit with only CX,H, RZ gates and works with a custom quantum circuit using the method  :meth:`~qiskit.QuantumCircuit.to_gate`.
+Build a 4 qubits quantum circuit using only CX (CNOT), H (Hadamard), and RZ gates.
+This circuit works with a custom quantum circuit, this is possible with the :meth:`~qiskit.QuantumCircuit.to_gate` method.
+The :meth:`~qiskit.QuantumCircuit.to_gate` method allows us to convert a part of the quantum circuit into a single gate, which acts like a building block encapsulating the circuit's functionality.

 .. plot::
     :include-source: